janosh/blog/content/pages/physics/qft/qft.md

 ---
-title: 'Quantum Field Theory'
+title: Quantum Field Theory
-slug: 'physics/qft'
+slug: physics/qft
-purpose: 'page'
+purpose: page
 ---

 This is a collection of mock exams with my solutions and exercise as well as lecture revisions I used to prepare for the exam in [QFT I](pdfs/http://www.thphys.uni-heidelberg.de/~berges/teaching.htm).
 The lecture was given by [Prof. Jürgen berges](pdfs/http://www.thphys.uni-heidelberg.de/~berges/people.htm) at Heidelberg University in the winter of 2014/15.